 Public dungeons will reward you with a cosmetic trophy (“Mementos” in Collections menu).
 You will also gain an achievement, eventually leading to additional equipment dyes.
 In addition you will also gain 1 skill point once you complete each public dungeon’s group event.

 ESO also has group delves, indicated by a delve icon with a plus symbol.
 They are found in Craglorn, and are group instanced and designed for groups of 4 players.
+That means you will not encounter random players in there, only those you are in party with.

 Group delves include Chiselshriek Mine, Hircine’s Haunt, Mrharnaz, Rkhardahrk, Rkundzelft, and Ruins of Kardala.
 Each contains 1 skyshard and award achievements.
 Except for Mrharnaz which has two quests associated, all of these group delves include one quest each.